Project Management for Team Members

 This course is designed for team leaders, team members, other office professionals, and administrative staff who want to improve their project management skills.
 It is perfect for employees who work as team members on projects and want to develop their skills so that they may be more effective team members.
 It is also perfect for office professionals who seek a basic understanding of project management techniques.

-For those who want to go beyond the basics, please see our Project Management course.
+For those who want or need an intermediate level course, please see our Project Management

 Course Objectives and Agenda